RobVortex11/GRATITUDE-JOURNAL-NEW-1/README.md

 'Daily gratitude entries from my AI Builder journey'
 I am grateful for our community at Pursuit
 I am very grateful to my fellow peers for their support in my journey.
+I am very very very grateful that I was able to accomplish my work and survived the computer crash!